A Christ-centered 12-Step Recovery Program

 “I know that nothing good lives in me, that is, in my sinful nature.
 For I have

 the desire to do what is good, but I cannot carry it out.”
-(Romans 7:18)
+(Romans 7:18) - We came to believe that a power greater than ourselves could restore us to

 sanity.